BackupTheBerlios/hjb-svn/trunk/docs/rst/connections-sessions.rst

   URL of a connection URL.

-* can be created transacted or with a specific acknowledgement mode by including these values as parameters as in the creating POST request; these default to not transacted with auto-acknowledgement.
+* can be created transacted or with a specific acknowledgement mode by including these values as parameters in the creating POST request;
+  these default to 'not transacted' with 'auto-acknowledgement'.

-* has a URL that it includes its creation index, i.e, the number of sessions that have been created by the connection so far.
+* has a URL that it includes its creation index.
+This is the number of other sessions that had been created by the connection prior to it this one.

-* can be removed, rolled back or committed by sending a request to the appropriate child URL of the session URL.
+* can be removed, rolled back or committed by sending a HTTP request to the appropriate child URL.

-* will terminate any open message processing request of a child MessageConsumer, DurableSubscriber, MessageProducer or QueueBrowser on being removed.
+* on being removed, will terminate any request of a child MessageConsumer, DurableSubscriber, MessageProducer or QueueBrowser that is still being processed.

 ..
 [JMSSpec] `Java Message Service specification 1.1
   <http://java.sun.com/products/jms/docs.html>`_